openequella/openequella.github.io/guides/ReportingGuide.md

 * Matrix Count

 ####  Query items
 Configuring this query type requires query text.
 An optional Where Clause can also be included to direct the searching.
-The behavior of this query type mimics an EQUELLA Power Search.
+The behavior of this query type mimics an openEQUELLA Power Search.

 ##### Query Text
 Any free text query such as ‘education’ or ‘Tas*’.